webplatform/ops/vagrant-workbench/README.md

     USER=vagrant GROUP=vagrant bash init.sh

+**ONCE its been run; _REBOOT_**, because it deletes the SSH key.
+This is meant to never leave around something for one time in produciton servers.
+*Just reboot*, the Vagrantfile will copy it back at the right place for you.
+Besides, the script upgrades all packages.

 Ignore the instructions the previous script run gave for a minute, we'll have to run `workbench` state again to allow to go further.